gflohr/qgoda-site/_includes/en/landing-page/taxonomies.md

 ---
 With Qgoda you don't have to restrict yourself to tags and categories for structuring your content.
-You can use as many taxonomies as you want and you can freely combine them for listings.
+You can use as many taxonomies as you want and you can freely combine them for listings and filters.